 Cold?
 In the spring, Yellowstone National Park certainly can be.
 If you bring a good coat you’ll be more than fine, because what you lack in warmth you gain back tenfold in space.
-Since school is still in session, spring—especially May—is a fantastic time to see what Yellowstone has to offer.
+On a more serious note, while Yellowstone might be a little chilly still in the spring, it’s also one of the best times to see this extremely popular national park.
+Early spring means you’ll avoid the largest of the crowds that flock to this destination every year.

 Getting There in an RV